KarolinaFrieszova/MITx-6.00.1x/README.md

 problem 1 - Write a program to calculate the credit card balance after one year if a person only pays the minimum monthly payment required by the credit card company each month.

-problem 2 - Write a program that calculates the minimum fixed monthly payment needed in order pay off a credit card balance within 12 months.
+problem 2 - Write a program that calculates the minimum fixed monthly payment needed in order to pay off a credit card balance within 12 months.

 problem 3 - Write a program to calculates how much money the student has to pay in order to clear the balance in one year using bisection search.